Home - Appetizers - Naked Guacamole Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Make the best guacamole, stripped down to the essentials — all you need are three ingredients (and the chips).
-Sure to become your favorite easy guac recipe!
+Make the best guacamole, stripped down to the essentials — all you need are three ingredients (not including the tortilla chips).
+This is my go-to basic guac!

 Searching for that perfect super-easy guacamole recipe?
 This is the one!
-The truth is that delicious, authentic guacamole is one of the easiest things you can possibly make.
+The truth is that delicious, authentic guacamole is one of my appetizer and snack recipes that’s effortless to prep.

 What you need to make guacamole

 You only need three ingredients to make great tasting, basic guacamole.
-That’s why I call it “naked.”
+That’s why I like to call it “naked.”

 1. Avocados